josdejong/mathjs/test-tree-shaking/README.md

 ### A. Loading functions

-There are two ways to load a function:
+There are three ways to load a function:

 1. Use ready made functions: